willroberts/pathofexile/README.md

 Forum Parsing:

-* Test PostIsolator code by passing in randomized forum thread IDs
 * Clean up the parsing / generation of CSS / JS assets in PostIsolator
   * Replace background image with #1a1a18
 * Write code to generate new content from item metadata and graphics